TTTheo/ATM/design_doc.md

 * AccountDao.java
     * Stuff
 * AddStockFrame.java
+    * UI for manager to add a stock.
 * Balance.java
+    * This is the class o f balance in the account.
+The balance contains three currencies and it can change with the operations related to money.
+If there are other currencies should be included into the balance, they can also be added here.
 * BalanceFrame.java
+    * UI for customer to check the balance.
 * BuyStockFrame.java
+    * UI for customer to buy a stock.
 * CheckandSave.java
+    * This is super class of Checking and Saving.
+All the common properties of checking and saving are added here.
+In the future if they have more common properties, they can be added here.
 * Checking.java
+    * This class extends CheckandSave class.
+This is the class of checking account.
+It inherits the methods of super class and this class can have checking’s own properties.
+If the checking account have more its own properties, such properties can be added here.
 * CheckupFrame.java
+    * UI for manager to check up all customers or one specific customer.
 * CloseAccountFrame.java
+    * UI for customer to close accounts.
 * Currency.java
+    * This is the class of a single currency that can be stored in the bank.
+The currency should have its own mark and amount of money.
+It is a general class because it only have gets and sets methods.
 * Customer.java
+    * This is for the customer account.
+It extends User class.
+A customer now have a checking account, a saving account, loans, transactions and a investment account.
+If the customers have other properties, these properties can be added here.
 * CustomerFrame.java
+    * UI for customer to view the operations.
 * CustomerStock.java
+    * It is for customer's stock.
+It extends Stock class and have its own property numofStock.
+If customer's stock have more properties, they can be added here.
 * CustomerStockDao.java
+    *
 * DailyReportFrame.java
+    * UI for manager to see daily report about transactions.
 * Dao.java
+    * This is an interface.
 * DeleteStockFrame.java
+    * UI for manager to delete a stock.
 * DepositFrame.java
+    * UI for customer to deposit.
 * Income.java
+    * This is about the income/charge of the bank.
+Every charge have its own type like loan and withdraw, and also amount of charge.
+The income should be a single class that it can show to manager more conveniently.
 * IncomeDao.java
+    *
 * IncomeFrame.java
+    * UI for manager to check all incomes.
 * InvestFrame.java
+    * UI for customer to manage stocks.
 * Investment.java
+    * This is the class for customer's investment.
+It have list of stocks belong to the customer.
+If customer have other type of investment, they can be added here.
 * InvestmentDao.java
+    *
 * Loan.java
+    * This is the class of customers’ loan.
+The loan should have its own currency, interest, length of loan and collateral.
+And because the bank charge the interest of all loans, methods are added to calculate the amount of the interest of the loan according to its currency.
+If the loan have more properties, they can be added here.
 * LoanDao.java
+    *
 * LoanFrame.java
+    * UI for customer to loan.
 * Login.java
+    * Login UI of the program.
 * Main.java
+    * This is the entrance of the program.
 * ManageStockFrame.java
+    * UI for manager to manage stock market.
 * Manager.java
+    * This is the class of manager.
+It extends User class.
+And it is a general class.
+If the manager have more properties in the future, they can be added here.
 * ManagerDao.java
+    *
 * ManagerFrame.java
+    * UI for manager to view operations.
 * OpenAccount.java
+    * UI of opening a new customer account.
 * PaymentFrame.java
+    * UI of checking the payment of the bank.
 * Saving.java
+    * This class extends CheckandSave class.
+This is the class of saving account.
+It inherits the methods of super class and this class can have saving’s own properties.
+If the saving account have more properties, such properties can be added here.
 * SellStockFrame.java
+    * UI for customer to sell stock.
 * ShowInfo.java
+    * UI for customer to see information after opening new an account.
 * Stock.java
+    * It is class for a single stock.
+A sigle stock have price and company name.
+The stock can be used anywhere being an independent class.
 * StockDao.java
+    *
 * StockMarketFrame.java
+    * UI for customer to see stock market.
 * Tool.java
+    * It is a class implementing some help functions.
 * Transaction.java
+    * This is the class of a single transaction.
+For customers, they have their own transactions, for managers, they need to see all the transactions.
+So it should be a single class.
+In this class, currency, date, the account of sender and receiver should be considered.
 * TransactionDao.java
+    *
 * TransactionFrame.java
+    * UI for customer to do transactions.
 * UpdatePriceFrame.java
+    * UI for manager to update stocks' pices.
 * User.java
+    * This is for the user’s general account, including name, phone, username and password.
+If the account need more information, it can be put here.
+Any type of user can extend it.
 * UserDao.java
+    *
 * WithDrawFrame.java
+    * UI for customer to withdraw.

 ## Starting Design and Explanation
 We decided to use Yujing Chen's Bank ATM as our starting design.
 There were numerous reasons for choosing this design.